brunopk/sc-rpi/doc/linux_dependencies.md

     sudo apt-get install loki
     ```

 > By default configuration file will stored in `/etc/loki/config.yml`.
-The default port is 3100.

 #### Installing Loki from the official Loki GitHub page